Feb 2018: Mt. Mansfield (the elusive)

 We pushed up until we couldn’t seem to go any higher…

 But try as I might, I could not find that summit-marking plaque!
 In the end, Jenna and I think we summited Mt.
-Mansfield, but there’s no proof we actually stepped atop the true summit.
-I feel like the mountain is teasing me.
+Mansfield, but there was no proof we actually stepped atop the true summit.
+Guess I’ll have to come back, again.

 From there, we doubled back to the intersection with the Sunset Ridge Trail and then traversed about 1.5 miles across the summit ridgeline, passing over the Lips and then to the Nose.
-It was a bit foreboding.
+The whole journey was a bit foreboding.
 Unlike in the White Mountains, on Mt.
 Mansfield there were no cairns above treeline to mark the trail or prevent us from veering toward a ravine or into the wildernees.
-With thick clouds rolling over the mountain, we could only catch occasional glimpses of our path forward — but they were spectacular glimpses, when they did appear.
+With thick clouds rolling over the ridge, we could only catch occasional glimpses of our path forward — but they were spectacular glimpses, when they did appear.

 Occasionally a half-covered signpost reassured us we were moving in the right direction…